pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] Several weeks before: send out an email to the participants reminding them that they are signed up and to clear their calendars.
 You can find a template in [FACILITATING.md](FACILITATING.md).
   - [ ] You will be communicating with these folks a lot.
 I find it helpful to save a copy/pasteable list of their names <emails> here:
     - `name <email>.name <email>`
-- [ ] Send out an email to each of the participants.
+- [ ] The week before: send out an email to each of the participants.
 You can find a template in [FACILITATING.md](FACILITATING.md).

 ### Scheduling
 - [ ] Schedule a welcome/orientation session for Monday morning.
 Discuss the goals of the week and prime the participants to consider what they'd like to get out of Onboarding week.